kkspencer/tech-writing-samples/README.md

-# work-samples
+Below, is a list of technical writing samples from past projects

-technical writing samples
+-